-12. DIRECTOR COMPENSATION
+13. DIRECTOR COMPENSATION

 The Board believes that compensation for directors should be competitive with the compensation paid to directors of comparable companies.
-The Human Resources and Compensation Committee reviews directors' compensation annually with this criterion in mind and makes recommendations to the Board.
+The Human Resources and Compensation Committee reviews directors' compensation at least biannually with this criterion in mind and makes recommendations to the Board.